-It is probable that normal people who are beyond their early childhood have a sense of what is right versus what is wrong and that many, if not most, of these people are aware that, if they do something that they know is wrong, they are likely to be punished by God, even if they are not punished by society.
-However, what if a person commits an unintentional sin (i.e., a sin that is not done on purpose), but that person does not realize that what he (or she) has done is wrong?
+With the primary exception of people who are mentally impaired, virtually all the people in our society who are beyond their early childhood have a sense of what is morally right and what is morally wrong.
+And many, if not most, of these people are aware that, if they do something that they know is morally wrong, they may be punished by God, even if they are not punished by society.
+But, what if a person unintentionally does something immoral without realizing that what he (or she) is doing is morally wrong?

-The Bible addresses this matter in several scriptures, including the three that immediately follow.
-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]
+The Bible addresses unintentional sins in several scriptures, including the three that immediately follow.
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

 Leviticus 4:27: If anyone of the common people sins unintentionally by doing something against any of the commandments of the LORD in anything which ought not to be done, and is guilty, or if his sin which he has committed comes to his knowledge, then he shall bring as his offering a kid of the goats, a female without blemish, for his sin which he has committed.